ZWPlayer Source Input Address Parameter url Configuration Details

 The image below shows a zwplayer instance playing a multi-bitrate program:

-Multi-bitrate example
+Multi-bitrate Example

 2.2 Configuration Format 1: Object Array